THE CONGRESSIONAL FUND

 For more than 80 years, Congressional School has cared for and inspired our students, collaborated with parents, nurtured relationships with our alumni, and celebrated our many successes as a community.
 We would not be at this point without strong leadership, shared values, and a willingness to get involved and give back.
 We invite you to help us support the students, faculty, and programs by contributing annually to The Congressional Fund.

 Your commitment and philanthropy are at the heart of sustaining our excellence and building a stronger future.
 All gifts to The Congressional Fund, regardless of size, make a difference in the lives of 470+ students every day and are greatly appreciated.
 Gifts and pledges for the 2023 - 2024 academic year may be received through August 31, 2024.

 When you give to The Congressional Fund, you are able to choose from the options below to designate your gift to the area of your choice.

 Diversity, Equity, and Inclusion

 Need-Based Financial Aid

 BUILDING UPON EXCELLENCE: 2022-2025

 FREQUENTLY ASKED QUESTIONS

-You may make a pledge by e-mailing Chris Pryor, Director of Advancement, at firstname.lastname@example.org and pay by August 31, 2020.
+You may make a pledge by e-mailing the Advancement Office, at firstname.lastname@example.org and pay by August 31, 2023.